 - 1. Initial diagnosis in patients with female anatomy with urinary tract infection - 2.
 Diagnosis in asymptomatic children with a family history of VUR - 3.
-Diagnosis and follow-up in infants (including persistent antenatal hydronephrosis) and children with hydronephrosis - 4.
-Diagnosis in renal transplant recipients - 5.
-Diagnosis and evaluation of patients with neurogenic bladder - 6.
-Follow-up examination to assess spontaneous resolution of VUR - 7.
-Follow-up examination to evaluate resolution of VUR after antireflux procedures
+Diagnosis in renal transplant recipients - 4.
+Diagnosis and follow-up in infants (including persistent antenatal hydronephrosis) and children with hydronephrosis - 5.
+Follow-up examination to assess spontaneous resolution - 6.
+Follow-up examination to evaluate resolution after antireflux procedures